How we determine if a child has a disability

-As defined in the Equality Act 2010 a disabled person is someone who has a physical or mental impairment, and that impairment has a long term adverse effect on the person’s ability to carry out normal day to day activities.
-This definition is the basis for determining whether or not a child should be regarded as disabled.
+Under the Equality Act 2010, a disabled person is defined as someone who has a physical or mental impairment that has a long-term adverse effect on their ability to carry out normal day-to-day activities.
+We use this definition as the basis for determining if a child should be regarded as disabled.

-If a child does not meet these criteria they may nevertheless be a child in need, for reasons other than their disability.
+If a child does not meet the disability criteria, they may still be considered a child in need for other reasons.

 Other definitions of disability are included in the following legislation and guidance:

-There are other legislation and guidance highlighting the assessment and support needs of children with disabilities include:
+Other legislation and guidance that highlight the assessment and support needs of children with disabilities include:

 - Children and Young Person’s Act (2008)